dougmvieira/20190716-LSR/LSR.md

 # Options market making model II

-## Ideas for tractability
+## Ideas

+- Tractability
   - Heavy-traffic approximation on wealth process
-  - Allows Hawkes-like processes for order flow
-  - Optimal quotes reinterpreted as average targets
-  - High dimensionality implies better approximation

   - Time-homogeneous solutions
-  - Market maker horizon at infinity
-  - E.g. ergodic control for [@cjp15]-type of functional
-$$ \lim_{T\to\infty} \frac{1}{T}\mathbb E \left[ \int_0^T\left(dV_t - \gamma d[V]_t\right) \right] $$

-## Other ideas

-- Couple trading activity between options
+- Liquidity structure
-  - Trading activity depends on option position on the vol surface
+  - Trading activity as function of moneyness and expiry
-  - Allow order flow to depend on underlying asset price

-- Factor-based market making
+  - Factor-based market making (continuum of options)
-  - Both price and trade activity dynamics explained by factors
-  - Optimal quotes as a function of strike and expiry

-## Extension

-- Incorporating views
+- Extension
-  - Views as in [@black1992global] and [@davis2013black]
+  - Views as in [@black1992global]
-  - Allows for views on linear combination of options

 ## Thank you!